85GLC85/shakespeare-m1/README.md

 Shakespeare Portrait Buttons linking to following indexed pages in supplement to the navigation bar

-Adding some visual interest to the page, a different take on a navigation bar, not everyone was literate in the time of Shakespeare more visual images used than text
+Adding some visual interest to the page, a different take on a navigation bar, not everyone was literate in the time of Shakespeare more visual images used than text so in line with this using images so there is something for everyone in the content.

 Shakespeare portrait thumb customised scroll bar